Saptak625/OrthoDesigner/README.md

 Note that making arcs by dimensions is on the agenda of upcoming features.
 Currently, the same result can be acheived by dimensioning around the center point with construction lines.
 Also, note all arcs are circular in this version.

-## Screenshots of Application(Version 1)
+## Screenshots of Application(Version 2)
 ### Simple Orthographic without Construction Lines
 ![Image of Simple Orthographic without Construction Lines](https://github.com/Saptak625/OrthoDesigner/blob/main/Application%20Screenshots/SimpleOrtho1WithoutConstruction.png)
 ### Harder Orthographic with Construction Lines
 ![Image of Harder Orthographic with Construction Lines](https://github.com/Saptak625/OrthoDesigner/blob/main/Application%20Screenshots/HarderOrtho1WithConstruction.png)

 ## Upcoming Features
-1. Intersections between Lines and Arcs
-2. Create Arcs using Dimensions
+1. Create Arcs using Dimensions
-3. Style Lines(Dashed Patterns)
+2. Style Lines(Dashed Patterns)
-4. Better Undo and Create Redo Feature
+3. Better Undo and Create Redo Feature
-5. Suggestions for Proper Line Type
+4. Suggestions for Proper Line Type
-6. Save screenshot from application
+5. Save screenshot from application
-7. 3-D Isometric Renderer
+6. 3-D Isometric Renderer
-8. ???
+7. ???